amadlung/2019-04-11-gwu/index.md

 + Environment management using Conda & bioconda
 + Building Reproducible Workflows

-**HOW TO APPLY:** eventbrite link
+**HOW TO APPLY:** Click on this [**link**](https://www.eventbrite.com/e/george-washington-university-data-carpentry-workshop-tickets-58597869806) to register for the workshop.

 **REQUIREMENTS:**
-- Laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+- Laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) and administrative privileges.
   > No prior-software installation required.
 Windows users can install mobaxterm for a UNIX terminal.
 - For this workshop we will be using CyVerse Atmosphere cloud.
 Click **Here** to create a free account prior to the workshop.

 **CODE OF CONDUCT:**